-The Immigration and Nationality Act (INA) offers an individual two primary paths to permanent resident status (a green card).
-An individual who is the beneficiary of an approved immigrant petition and has an immigrant visa number immediately available may apply at a U.S. Department of State consulate abroad for an immigrant visa in order to come to the United States and be admitted as a permanent resident.
-This pathway is referred to as “consular processing.”
+Once you are the beneficiary of an approved immigrant petition and an immigrant visa number is immediately available to you, there are two ways to apply for lawful permanent resident status (a Green Card).
+If you are outside of the United States, you may apply at a U.S. Department of State consulate abroad for an immigrant visa in order to come to the United States and be admitted as a permanent resident.
+This pathway is referred to as consular processing.

-Adjustment of status is an alternate process by which an eligible person, who is already in the United States, can apply for permanent resident status without having to return to his/her home country to complete processing.
-For more information, see our Adjustment of Status page under Green Card Processes & Procedures.
+If you are already in the United States, you can apply for permanent resident status without having to return to your home country to complete processing.
+This process is called adjustment of status.
+For more information, see our Adjustment of Status page.

 Steps for Consular Processing

-The first step in consular processing is to determine if you fit into a specific immigrant category.
-Most immigrants become eligible for a green card (permanent residence) through a petition filed on your behalf by a family member or employer.
-Others become permanent residents through first obtaining refugee or asylum status, or through a number of other special provisions.
-To see the many different ways to get a green card, see the links to the left.
+The first step in consular processing is to determine if you are eligible to apply for a Green Card (lawful permanent residence).
+Most immigrants become eligible through a petition filed on your behalf by a family member or employer.
+Others become permanent residents by first obtaining refugee or asylum status, or through a number of other special provisions.
+To see the many different ways to get a Green Card, go to our Green Card Eligibility Categories page.

-When you know what category you believe best fits your situation, in most cases, you will need to have an immigrant petition filed on your behalf.
+When you know what category you believe best fits your situation, you usually will need someone else to file an immigrant petition for you.

-Employment based categories most often require the intending U.S. employer to file a Form I-140, Petition for Alien Worker, for you.
-Entrepreneurs who intend to invest significant amounts of capital into a business venture in the United States may file Form I-526, Immigrant Petition by Alien Entrepreneur” on their own behalf.
+- Employment-based immigrant petition: If you want to apply for a Green Card based on your employment, your U.S. employer must file a Form I-140, Petition for Alien Worker for you.
+If you intend to invest significant amounts of capital into a business venture in the United States, you may file Form I-526, Immigrant Petition by Alien Entrepreneur for yourself.
 For more information, see our Working in the U.S. page.

-In some cases, certain immigrants may file a Form I-360, Petition for Amerasian, Widow(er), and Special Immigrant, or have one filed on their behalf.
+- Special categories: In some cases, you may file a Form I-360, Petition for Amerasian, Widow(er), and Special Immigrant for yourself or have someone else file one for you.

-Most humanitarian programs do not require an underlying petition, although individuals may need to meet additional requirements before they can adjust status.
+- Humanitarian programs: Most humanitarian programs do not require you to have an immigrant petition, although you may need to meet additional requirements before they can apply for a Green Card.
 For more information, see our Humanitarian page.

 Please check with the consulate before submitting a petition.
 For more information, see the U.S. Department of State website.

 USCIS notifies the petitioner of a decision.
-If the petition is denied, the notice will include the reasons for denying the petition and any rights to appeal the decision.
-If the petition is approved and if you are the beneficiary of the petition and living outside the United States or living in the United States, but choose to apply for your immigrant visa abroad, USCIS will then send the approved petition to the Department of State’s National Visa Center (NVC), where it will remain until an immigrant visa number is available.
-See our Visa Availability & Priority Dates pages for more information.
+If USCIS denies the petition, the notice will include the reasons for denying the petition and whether you may appeal the decision.
+If the petition is approved and you live outside the United States (or live in the United States but want to apply for your immigrant visa abroad), USCIS will then send the approved petition to the Department of State’s National Visa Center.
+The petition will remain there until an immigrant visa number is available for you.
+See our Visa Availability and Priority Dates pages for more information.

-The National Visa Center, which is responsible for the collection of visa application fees and supporting documentation, will notify the petitioner and beneficiary when the visa petition is received and again when an immigrant visa number is about to become available.
-They will also notify the petitioner and beneficiary of when they must submit immigrant visa processing fees (commonly referred to as “fee bills”) and when supporting documentation must be submitted.
+The National Visa Center (NVC) is responsible for collecting visa application fees and supporting documentation.
+The NVC will notify the petitioner and you (the beneficiary) when the visa petition is received and again when an immigrant visa number is about to become available.
+They will also notify you when you must submit immigrant visa processing fees (commonly referred to as “fee bills”) and supporting documentation.

-Once a visa is available or a beneficiary’s priority date is current (earlier than the cut-off date listed in the monthly Visa Bulletin), the consular office will schedule the applicant for an interview.
-The consular office will complete processing of the applicant’s case and decide if the beneficiary is eligible for an immigrant visa.
+Once a visa is available or your priority date is current (earlier than the cut-off date listed in the monthly Visa Bulletin), the consular office will schedule you for an interview.
+The consular office will process your case and decide if you are eligible for an immigrant visa.

 If you are granted an immigrant visa, the consular officer will give you a packet of information.
 This packet is known as a “Visa Packet.”
-You should not open this packet.
+Do not open this packet.

-Upon your arrival to the United States, you should give your Visa Packet to the Customs and Border Protection officer at the port of entry.
-You will be inspected by a Customs and Border Protection officer and if found admissible, will be admitted as a permanent resident of the United States, which gives you the authority to live and work in the United States permanently.
+When you arrive in the United States, you should give your Visa Packet to the U.S. Customs and Border Protection (CBP) officer at the port of entry.
+The CBP officer will inspect you and determine whether to admit you into the United States as a lawful permanent resident.
+If the CBP officer admits you, you will then have lawful permanent resident status and be able to live and work in the United States permanently.